What is pneumonia?

 Common Cold: Involves mild respiratory symptoms such as a runny nose, sore throat, and mild cough, without significant breathing difficulties.
 It generally resolves on its own without medical intervention.

-Flu: Presents with more severe symptoms than a cold, including a high fever, body aches, fatigue, cough, sore throat, and sometimes gastrointestinal symptoms like vomiting and diarrhea.
+Flu: Presents with more severe symptoms than a cold, including high fever, body aches, fatigue, cough, sore throat, and sometimes gastrointestinal symptoms like vomiting and diarrhoea.

 If you experience intense or lasting symptoms, it’s important to consult a doctor for a correct diagnosis and appropriate treatment.